Sirius-social/sirius-sdk-python/how-tos/anon_credentials/README.rst

         # Ensure CredDefs is stored to DKMS
         cred_def_fetched = await dkms.fetch_cred_defs(tag='TAG', schema_id=schema_.id)

-3. **Sirius SDK** combine Object-Oriented (OOP) developing and Procedure-Oriented developing (POP) style.
-POP is powerful for communication part of use-cases algorithms with much of entities that have active nature, OOP is powerful for manipulating objects with passive nature: storages, entities, etc.
+3. **Sirius SDK** combines Object-Oriented (OOP) developing and Procedure-Oriented developing (POP) style.
+POP is powerful for the communication part of use-cases algorithms with many entities that have active nature, OOP is powerful for manipulating objects with passive nature: storages, entities, etc.
-   Developer may combine them both to reach MAX productivity and rationality.
+   Developer may combine them both to reach maximum productivity and rationality.

    .. code-block:: python